OutlierKit Analyze a channel →

 Productive Peter YouTube channel analysis

-Productive Peter is a YouTube channel with 527.0K subscribers and 24.7M total views.
-This analysis breaks down its outlier videos, content strategy, similar channels, growth.
+Productive Peter is a YouTube channel with 529.0K subscribers and 25.0M total views, and an estimated $889 – $3K/mo revenue.
+This analysis breaks down its outlier videos, content strategy, similar channels, revenue & valuation estimate.

 Analysis generated with AI from public YouTube data.
 Revenue and valuation figures are estimates derived from public data, not financial advice.